aylaman/spo2onprem-migrator/README.md

 ### Script Overview
 Script	Description
-Export-SPOFilesWithMetadata.ps1	Exports files and metadata from a SharePoint Online document library Import-SPOnPremFilesWithMetadata.ps1	Imports the exported files and metadata into a SharePoint On-Prem library CreateCustomColumn.ps1	(Optional but Recommended)) Creating custom columns in target document library
+Export-SPOFilesWithMetadata.ps1	Exports files and metadata from a SharePoint Online document library Import-SPOnPremFilesWithMetadata.ps1	Imports the exported files and metadata into a SharePoint2019 On-Prem library CreateCustomColumn.ps1	(Optional but Recommended)) Creating custom columns in target document library

 ### How to Use